 Additional tests may include:

 Imaging Records for Optic Nerve may have to be done over time to monitor the progression of glaucoma.

 Another test is Visual Field Testing which is a program to evaluate both central vision and peripheral vision.

-Visual Acuity Test – Measure sight, whether corrected or not corrected, for various distances with an eye chart.
+Visual Acuity Test – Measures sight at various distances with an eye chart.
 This is a test for prescribing or updating corrective lens prescriptions.

 Ophthalmologists are certified physicians who have completed postgraduate training for a minimum of 8 years.
 They can prescribe drugs and execute surgery.
 Some of them add one year of training for a subspecialty in glaucoma.